2025 Northern Ireland Open: Format

 Mark Williams withdrew from the main stage of the tournament.
-Marco Fu withdrew due to injury, and Neil Robertson withdrew for health reasons.
-Their respective opponents Long Zehuang, Tom Ford, and David Grace all received byes to the last 32.
+Marco Fu also withdrew due to injury and Neil Robertson withdrew for health reasons.
+Their respective opponents, Long Zehuang, Tom Ford, and David Grace, received byes to the last 32.

 Broadcasters

 The qualifying rounds were broadcast in the United Kingdom, Germany, Italy, and Austria by Discovery+ and in other European territories by HBO Max.
 They were broadcast in mainland China by the CBSA‑WPBSA Academy WeChat Channel, the CBSA‑WPBSA Academy Douyin, Huya Live and Migu.
 In all other territories, they were broadcast by WST Play.

 The main stage was broadcast in the United Kingdom and Ireland by TNT Sports, Discovery+, and DMAX.
 It was broadcast in mainland Europe by Eurosport, with streaming coverage on Discovery+ in Germany, Italy, and Austria and on HBO Max in other European territories.
-It was broadcast in mainland China by the same broadcasters as the qualifying rounds, in Hong Kong by Now TV, in Malaysia and Brunei by Astro SuperSport, in Thailand by TrueSports, in Taiwan by Sportcast, and in the Philippines by TAP Sports.
+It was broadcast in mainland China by the same broadcasters as the qualifying rounds, in Hong Kong by Now TV, in Malaysia and Brunei by Astro SuperSport, in Thailand by True Sports, in Taiwan by Sportcast, and in the Philippines by TAP Sports.
 In territories where no other coverage was available, the tournament was streamed via WST Play.

 Prize fund

 The prize fund for the tournament is detailed below.
-In addition, the player who wins the most cumulative prize money across the season's four Home Nations Series events will receive a bonus of £150,000.
+In addition, the player who won the most cumulative prize money across the season's four Home Nations Series events received a bonus of £150,000.